What do the following training descriptions have in common?

 - “My washing machine makes a certain beep if the load get unbalanced.
 Whenever it beeps and my dog hears it, I give her a treat right afterward.”

 Notice that nowhere in those two descriptions is there any mention of a required behavior.
 Trigger happens; dog gets food.
 We are so accustomed to asking for a behavior that this can seem quite foreign at first.
-There are other important issues involving the mechanics of the process, such as timing, that I haven’t described above.
+There are other requirements for performing classical conditioning correctly that I didn’t mention above.
 Someone who described their training with the phrases above could still be making mistakes in the training.
 But those are the bare bones descriptions that generally mean that the method is classical, not operant.

 Operant behaviors can change as a result of classical counterconditioning.
 Former behaviors that were prompted by the fear can extinguish when the dog is happily anticipating food.
 The dog will likely stop panting, pacing, and barking at the delivery truck if we condition him that truck noises predict chicken.
 Instead, he’ll be salivating, wagging his tail, and looking for the chicken source.